fastfetch-cli/fastfetch/README.md

 ## Customization

 With customization and speed being two competing goals, this project actually builds two executables.
 The main one being `fastfetch`, which can be greatly configured via flags.
-This flags even can be made persistant in `~/.config/fastfetch/config.conf`.
+These flags even can be made persistant in `~/.config/fastfetch/config.conf`.
 To view the available options run `fastfetch --help`.
-The second executable build is called `flashfetch`, which is configured at compile time to eliminate any possible overhead.
-This configuration can be very easily done in [`src/flashfetch.c`](src/flashfetch.c).
+The second executable being build is called `flashfetch`, which is configured at compile time to eliminate any possible overhead.
+Configuration of it can be very easily done in [`src/flashfetch.c`](src/flashfetch.c).
-At the moment the performance speed is measurable, but too small to be human recognizable.
-But the lap will get bigger with more and more options coming and on slow machines this will actually make a difference.
+At the moment the performance difference is measurable, but too small to be human recognizable.
+But the lap will get bigger with more and more options coming and on slow machines this may actually make a difference.

 ## Dependencies